sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 - Depth = # of edges between root and chosen node
 - Level = depth + 1 (i.e. the level of the root is 1)
 - Height = # of edges between chosen node a farthest leaf node
-- The max # of nodes at depth x is branches<sup>x</sup> (recall that this forumula was used in the exponential time complexity section)
+- The max # of nodes at depth x is branches<sup>x</sup> (recall that this formula was used in the exponential time complexity section)
 - A large oak tree can consume about 100 gallons of water per day

-Note that, depending on the application, binary trees can be implmenented using either arrays or linked lists.
-Whichever is more efficeint/convenient.
+Note that, depending on the application, binary trees can be implemented using either arrays or linked lists.
+Whichever is more efficient/convenient.
 As you will see, binary search trees are implemented using linked lists while binary heaps are implemented using arrays.

 ## Binary Search Trees (BST)